 However, eligibility to invest in a Roth IRA depends on income.
 So these aren’t really designed for affluent individuals.

-To be eligible to contribute toward a Roth IRA in 2018, your modified adjusted gross income (MAGI) can’t exceed $135,000 if filing single or $199,000 if married filing jointly.
+To be eligible to contribute anything towards a Roth IRA in 2021, your modified adjusted gross income (MAGI) can’t exceed $140,000 if filing single or $208,000 if married and filing jointly.
+However, even if you come in below those numbers, your contribution limit will begin to phase out at $125,000 (single) or $198,000 (married filing jointly).

 An SEP IRA is basically a retirement plan designed for self-employed individuals and small-business owners.
 SEP stands for “Simplified Employee Pension.”
 Thus, it works almost like a 401(k).
 But it lacks some of the more burdensome legal and administrative tasks associated with running such a 401(k).
 This is one of the reasons why it appeals to small-business owners who may not have the resources to run a large 401(k) plan for their employees.